tianon/cgroupfs-mount/README.md

 	sudo chkconfig cgroupfs on --level 345
 	sudo chkconfig --list

-For Other non-Debian non-RedHat Linux Architectures:
+For Other non-Debian and non-RedHat Linux Architectures:

 If you're on some other distribution, either look for a similar package in your distribution's packages or clone these scripts and ensure that the `cgroupfs-mount`